26 years ago - Dick Grayson is born to Jack & Mary Grayson of the Flying Graysons. His is a sixth generation acrobat in Haley's Circus

 23 years ago - 3-year-old Dick, exhibiting early mastery of his acrobatics, performs in Haley's Circus for the first time.

 12 years ago - 14-year-old Dick, along with Bruce Wayne, works with Knight & Squire of London.
-They first meets Barbara Gordon's Batgirl.
-He also first starts working with other young allies of other heroes, first becoming the original Teen Titans.
+They first meet Barbara Gordon's Batgirl.
+He also first starts working with other young allies of other heroes, becoming the original Teen Titans.

 11 years ago - 15-year-old Dick gives Donna Troy the name Wonder Girl when she joins the Teen Titans.

 8 years ago - 18-years-ago Dick helps Bruce Wayne to track down the Joker after Jason Todd is murdered, stopping Bruce from killing him.
-The Titans are attacked by the Brotherhood of Blood and by the Hive, undermined from within by the revelation that Terra is actually a mole placed by Deathstroke, and breaks up in the aftermath.
+The Titans are betrayed by Terra for Deathstroke and in the aftermath they are disbanded.
 Dick helps Richard Dragon free Ben Turner from the control of the League of Assassins, urging him to help Barbara Gordon overcome her handicap.
 He proposes to Koriand'r.

-6 years ago - 20-year-old Dick has an affair with Helena Bertinelli while working with her on a case.
+6 years ago - 20-year-old Dick has an affair with Helena Bertinelli while working with her on a case to apprehend Arthur Brown.
+He saves Bruce Wayne from Hugo Strange's hypnotic prison.

 5 years ago - 21-year-old Dick starts working with Barbara Gordon's Oracle, rekindling their relationship.
 He helps train Tim Drake as he becomes the new Robin.

 4 years ago - 22-year old Dick and the other original Titans reform the team.
 He becomes sparring partners with 20-year-old Betty Kane (who does not know he is Nightwing), helping her through her guilt over the Qurac bombing.
 Koriand'r returns to Earth and stays with him periodically, although their relationship is complicated by his growing relationship with Barbara Gordon.
-He temporarily takes over the role of Batman for Bruce Wayne, who admits that he should have come to him instead of Jean Paul Valley while he recovers from his broken back.
+He temporarily takes over the role of Batman for Bruce Wayne, who admits that he should have come to him instead of Jean Paul Valley while he recovered from his broken back.
+He defeats and imprisons Waylon Jones.
 Despite everything he's doing, he finds time to serve as the best man in Wally West's wedding to Linda Park.

 3 years ago - 23-year-old Dick, knowing that Bruce Wayne needs him, seeks out Alfred Pennyworth and convincing him to return.
 His Titans team and Young Justice work together to stop a rogue Superman android that had been activated by Indigo, and both suffer casualties.
 In the aftermath he helps Roy Harper form the new Outsiders.

 2 years ago - 24-year-old Dick and Koriand'r finally resolve their lingering romance when Dick admits that he's moved on, and she returns to her planet.
+Battles Roland Desmond one-on-one, until Desmond's implanted gorilla heart explodes in his chest.
 Looking to clean up the Bludhaven PD, He attends the police academy, and leaves the Outsiders to join the Bludhaven Police.

 1 year ago - 25-year-old Dick, discovering that Donna Troy is being held as consort to the Titans of Myth, assembles every surviving Titan and leads them on a mission to free her.
 Cassandra Cain moves to Bludhaven, and he takes her on as a partner.